dotnet/docs/docs/core/deploying/index.md

 ## Step-by-step examples

 For step-by-step examples of deploying .NET Core apps with CLI tools, see [Deploying .NET Core Apps with CLI Tools](deploy-with-cli.md).
 For step-by-step examples of deploying .NET Core apps with Visual Studio, see [Deploying .NET Core Apps with Visual Studio](deploy-with-vs.md).
-Each article includes examples of the following deployments:

-- Framework-dependent deployment
-- Framework-dependent deployment with third-party dependencies
-- Self-contained deployment
-- Self-contained deployment with third-party dependencies

 ## See also